-Although we agree that such Holocaust metaphors and comparisons are too blunt and also bears an a-historical character, we argue that the immunitas approach taken by public health policies during the 1950s – policies focused in utilitarian practices of risk managements, control and surveillance rather than solidarity and trust building - evoked the association between those policies and those of the Nazis.
-Here, playing the Nazi card was used to raise fundamental questions on public health practices and ethics in Israel after the Holocaust.
-This card can be interpreted to ask hidden questions that are very important to answer.
-And the way to answer would mean to reflect on the history of public health, policy making and practices, its continuities and its discontinuities including the predominant role of prewar German medicine that was, historically and next to American influence, one of the dominant medical practice in the pre-state period.
-This may enlighten the interplay between immunitas and communitas logics, which were prevalent in almost any discussion regarding absorption policies.
+Although we agree that such Holocaust metaphors and comparisons are too harsh and in character and not supported by history, we argue that the immunitas approach taken by Israeli public health policies during the 1950s – policies based on utilitarian practices of risk management, control, and surveillance rather than on solidarity and trust building – evoke an association with the Nazis.
+In this case, playing the Nazi card was used to raise fundamental questions about public health practices and ethics in Israel after the Holocaust.
+The card can thus be used to reveal hidden questions that are very important to address.
+Finding the answers to those questions will require reflection on the history of public health, policy making, and practices and its continuities and discontinuities, including the role of pre-war German medicine, which, historically and in conjunction with the American influence, dominated medical practice in the pre-state period.
+Such reflection may shed light on the interplay between the immunitas and communitas philosophies, which are central to almost any discussion of absorption policies.

 Discussion

-For Esposito, modernity introduces us into a trap between two problematic options.
-Either we ground our relations with others on the paradigm of immunitas, in which markets and contracts (or isolation and exclusion) are the ways to form social relations with others, who represent a constant threat; or do we ground our relations with others on the paradigm of communitas, in which community presents itself as a completeness that eliminates the presence of the other, reducing “the generality of ‘in common’ to the specificity of a common subject”.
-For Esposito the alternative is to preserve the community/immunity dichotomy so as to preserve the other.
-To do that, he underlines the void, the lack, not only as constitutive of community, but as its constant characteristic, “[I]n the community, subjects … don’t find anything else except that void, that distance … that constitutes them as being missing from themselves."
-This lack, however, is not normatively negative, since it allows for the preservation of the other.
-We argue that there is another way of thinking about the community/immunity dichotomy.
+For Esposito, modernity traps us between two problematic options.
+Either we base our relations with others on the paradigm of immunitas, in which markets and contracts (or isolation and exclusion) are provide the means for forming social relations with others, who represent a constant threat; or we ground our relations with others on the paradigm of communitas, in which community presents itself as a completeness that eliminates the presence of the other, reducing “the generality of ‘in common’ to the specificity of a common subject.”
+For Esposito, the alternative to this trap is to preserve the community/immunity dichotomy in order to preserve the other.
+To that end, he underlines the void, the lack, not only as constitutive of community but as its constant characteristic: “[I]n the community, subjects … don’t find anything else except that void, that distance … that constitutes them as being missing from themselves.”
+This lack, however, is not inherently negative, since it allows for the preservation of the other, and we argue that there is another way of thinking about the community/immunity dichotomy.

-While Esposito proposed the essentialization of lack as a solution to preserve the communitas/immunitas dichotomy, we want to advance a different normative solution.
-Our alternative does not consider community only as built upon a void, only as the lack implied in the obligation to give but also as the reciprocity of receiving from others, as the commonality built through solidarity.
-We, thus, consider the political community as the kind of organization grounded on our biological limitations, but allowing us to be more than those limitations.
+Whereas Esposito proposed the essential nature of lack as a means to preserve the communitas/immunitas dichotomy, we advance a different normative solution that does not regard community as built upon a void or as the lack implied in the obligation to give.
+Rather, to us, community represents the reciprocity of receiving from others, as the commonality built through solidarity.
+Thus, we consider the political community as a kind of organization that, while based on our biological limitations, nevertheless allows us to overcome these limitations and become even better.
 In the field of public health and health policy, the mutual obligation to give is salient.
-For example, in a single payer health care system, the young and the healthy are those that in Esposito terms are obliged to give, since they pay more to the system than what they receive from it.
-However, the obligation to give is reciprocal, since they will receive from the system when they will be older and/or sicker.
+For example, in a single-payer health care system, the young and the healthy are those who, in Esposito’s terms, are obliged to give, since they pay more into the system than they receive from it.
+However, the obligation to give is reciprocal, since they, too, will receive from the system when they are older or less healthy.

-Therefore, our critical reflection on disqualifying the Nazi card in bioethical discussions, may contribute to the bioethical normative debate.
-Posing solidarity and reciprocity as the mutual ground for the political community is in fact a normative stance.
-It is in this sense that, as a normative orientation, we can think in terms of a politics of solidarity in public health, as an alternative both to the mythification of communitas and to the immunitasian/isolationist paradigm.
+Therefore, our critical reflection on disqualifying the Nazi card in bioethical discussions may contribute to the debate about normative bioethics.
+Positing solidarity and reciprocity as the shared ground for the political community is, in fact, a normative stance.
+It is in this sense that, as a normative orientation, we can think in terms of a politics of solidarity in public health as an alternative both to the mythification of communitas and to the immunitarian/isolationist paradigm.